JoeyMckenzie/nasastan/README.md

 8. Use the preprocessor only for header files and simple macros. (does not apply to PHP)
 9. Limit pointer use to a single dereference, and do not use function pointers.
 10. Compile with all possible warnings active; all warnings should then be addressed before release of the software.

-## PHP Adaptation

-Some rules are adapted to make sense in PHP:

-- Rule #9 (Preprocessor use) is not applicable to PHP and is implemented as strict typing requirements
-- Rule #3 (Memory allocation) checks for object instantiation outside configurable initialization methods
-- Rule #5 and #6 (Assertions) count PHP type declarations and if conditions as assertions
-- All threshold values are configurable to match your personal preferences

 ## References